diogoaurelio/schedoscopeWiki/Home.md

 ## News

-###### 9/02/2015 - Release 0.2.1
+###### 01/22/2016 - Release 0.3.5

-We have released Version 0.2.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).
+We have released Version 0.3.5 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-We have added a configurable DriverRunCompletionHandler mechanism.
-These handlers are being called after a driver run has finished.
-This can be later exploited for monitoring.
-See [reference.conf](https://github.com/ottogroup/schedoscope/wiki/Configuring-Schedoscope)

-###### 8/20/2015 - Schedoscope @ Strata

-We are happy to present Schedoscope as a system demo at Strata NYC on Wednesday, 30th September 2015.
+This release migrates Schedoscope's Hadoop dependencies to CDH-5.5.1.
+Furthermore, the test framework has been ported to Hive 1.1.0.
+Finally, Schedoscope's resilience against Metastore failures has been improved.
+It is able to reconnect and resume work when the Metastore has become unavailable in more error cases.

 ([more](News))